Credit Card Debt Statute of Limitations in Arizona

 You Could Get Sued

 Not dealing with your credit card debt for extended periods of time can often lead to getting sued by the bank.
-If you’re sued and you ignore it or lose, you could have a judgment entered against you, which allows the creditor to garnish you bank accounts and wages, among other collection tactics.
+If you’re sued and you ignore it or lose, you could have a judgment entered against you.
+This allows the creditor to garnish your bank accounts and wages, among other collection tactics.

 So What is the Best Strategy?